Tobiadefami/fuxion/README.md

 print(result)
 ```

-The pipeline chain now takes an `output_structure` dictionary that specifies the desired format for the normalized data.
+This pipeline generates a dataset of 5 names, formatted according to the specified output structure.
 This replaces the previous `normalizer_template` parameter, simplifying the process and reducing complexity.

-The `output_structure` dictionary defines the fields and their expected types for the normalized output.
-The pipeline uses this structure to guide the LLM in formatting the generated data correctly.

-Other parameters remain similar to the previous version, including `generator_template`, `few_shot_file`, `dataset_name`, number of datapoints to generate `k`, and other configuration options.

-The dataset is then saved in a JSON file with the provided dataset name.
+The generated data is automatically saved to a file named `name_dataset.json` in the `datasets` directory.

 <b> Models supported </b>